-1.2.2.5 Ex Officio Membership: Non-Voting The ex officio non-voting membership shall include the President, all other vice presidents, Assistant Provost for Enrollment Management, Dean of University Extension, Dean of Students, the Academic Ombud, the Director of the Honors Program, the Chair of the Staff Senate, and the chairs of the University Senate Committees, including University Senate Advisory Committees.
+[Ex Officio Membership: Non-Voting The ex officio non-voting membership shall include the President, all other vice presidents, Associate Provost for Minority Affairs, University System Registrar Assistant Provost for Enrollment Management, Dean of University Extension, Dean of Students, Professor of Military Science, Professor of Aerospace Studies, and, if they are not already elected members of the Senate, the University System faculty members of the Board of Trustees, the Academic Ombud, the Director of the Honors Program, the Chair of the Staff Senate, and the chairs of the University Senate Committees, including University Senate Advisory Committees.
 All officials mentioned in the proceeding paragraph who are not voting ex officio members in any year shall be considered non-voting ex officio members.
 Other ex officio non-voting members may be added by the University Senate Council for the purpose of supplying information and viewpoints on problems considered by the Senate (GR IV.A).
 Ex officio non-voting members shall enjoy all privileges of the elected membership except the right to vote.
 (US:10/12/81 and BofT:4/6/82) (US: 12/10/84 and BofT:4/1/86) (US: 10/14/85 and BofT: 4/1/86) (US: 11/10/86 and BofT: 1/20/87; BoT:9/18/01; US: 9/9/02)